DrMueller/Angular2Template/Docs/KnownIssues.md

 ```javascript
 _pageWindow.on('load', function () { _pageLoaded = true; });
 ```
 ## SystemJS
-## index.ts
+### index.ts
 SystemJS doesn't recognize files named index.ts as default-barrel export.
 It can be configured, but that would mean, that every created index-file has to be added on the SystemJS-configuration. <br />
 At the moment, we just use the /index-suffix.

-## Unexpected token <
+### Unexpected token <
-Since SystemJS doesn't know Barrels without index, missing the /indexon an import is one of the reasons for this error.
+Since SystemJS doesn't know Barrels without index, missing the */index* on an import is one of the reasons for this error.
+Generally, this means that SystemJS doesn't find the expected module.

 # TypeScript-VisualStudio 2015